illume/pygame4000/docs/python_best_practices.rst

 <http://www.sphinx-doc.org/en/stable/index.html>`_ and RestructuredText.

 You can write narative style documentation, and also generate API documentation.
+If you want to do something more than a basic README.md in your repo, then this is the way to go.

 Type documentation
 ~~~~~~~~~~~~~~~~~~

+First, remember that type hints are not needed for python and for all types of projects.
+But they can be useful.

 Document types with the typing module, rather than specify them in docstrings.
 Because then the types can be checked with a tool called mypy in CI and in some code editors.